Social history of the United Kingdom (1979–present): LGBT rights under Thatcher

 Although "homosexual acts" had been partially decriminalised for consenting men over the age of 21 in England and Wales in 1967 (Sexual Offences Act 1967), it was not until the Criminal Justice (Scotland) Act 1980 that the same happened in Scotland.
 That same year, the documentary A Change of Sex aired on BBC2, which enabled viewers to follow the social and medical transition of Julia Grant, and provided a snapshot of the Gender Identity Clinic at Charing Cross Hospital in London.
 The Self Help Association for Transsexuals (SHAFT) was also formed as an information collecting and disseminating body for transgender people, The first Black Gay and Lesbian Group was formed in the UK. and Lionel Blue became the first British rabbi to come out as gay.
-The UK's first television series specifically aimed at a gay audience is broadcast on London Weekend Television, called Gay Life.
-In 1981, the European Court of Human Rights in Dudgeon v.
-United Kingdom struck down Northern Ireland's criminalisation of homosexual acts between consenting adults the Homosexual Offences (Northern Ireland) Order 1982 later partially decriminalised "homosexual acts" in Northern Ireland.
+The UK's first television series specifically aimed at a gay audience was broadcast on London Weekend Television, called Gay Life.

+In 1981, the European Court of Human Rights in Dudgeon v United Kingdom struck down Northern Ireland's criminalisation of homosexual acts between consenting adults the Homosexual Offences (Northern Ireland) Order 1982 later partially decriminalised "homosexual acts" in Northern Ireland.
 The next year, Chris Smith, says: "My name is Chris Smith.
 I'm the Labour MP for Islington South and Finsbury, and I'm gay", making him the first openly out gay politician in the UK parliament.
 The Politics of Bisexuality conference in 1984 signaled the growth of separate bisexual community organising.
-Lesbians and Gays Support the Miners, a campaign of LGBT support for striking workers in the miners' strike of 1984 and 1985, is launched.
+Lesbians and Gays Support the Miners, a campaign of LGBT support for striking workers in the miners' strike of 1984 and 1985, was launched.
 In 1988, Princess Margaret opened the UK's first residential support centre for people living with HIV and AIDS in London at London Lighthouse.

 In July 1990, following the murders in a short period of time, of four gay men, hundreds of lesbians and gay men marched from the park where Boothe had been killed to Ealing Town Hall and held a candlelit vigil.
 The demonstration led to the formation of OutRage, who called for the police to start protecting gay men instead of arresting them.
 In September, lesbian and gay police officers established the Lesbian and Gay Police Association (Lagpa/GPA).
 The first gay pride event was held in Manchester.
 Oranges Are Not the Only Fruit by Jeanette Winterson, a semi-autobiographical screenplay about her lesbian life was shown on BBC television.
 Justin Fashanu became the first professional footballer to come out in the press (he subsequently committed suicide).
 The Crown Dependency of Jersey decriminalised homosexuality.